-- Records of significance to the City of Oak Ridge. - Records from all cultures and ethnic groups will be collected and preserved. - The most original format of records will be collected.
+- Records of significance to the City of Oak Ridge before and after incorporation. - Records from all cultures and ethnic groups. - The most original format of records.
 For example, negatives are the most original format for photographs making them the preferred format; in cases where there is not a negative, a print photograph will be accessioned. - The archives collecting focus is almost exclusively two-dimensional objects.
 Items include: - Books - Photographs - Manuscripts - Maps